warrendeleon/rn-warrendeleon/README.md

 ## About

-A modern React Native application built with TypeScript, featuring a **feature-first architecture** and comprehensive testing suite.
-Built with industry best practices for scalable mobile development.
+A modern React Native application built with TypeScript, featuring a **feature-first architecture** and full testing suite.
+Built with industry best practices for maintainable mobile development.

 **Key Features:**